View of the 18th Century gallery

 Edexcel – Medicine in Britain

-No sessions will be offered during February half term and Easter holidays.
+No sessions will be offered during February half term, Easter holidays and October half term.

 This workshop has a maximum capacity of 30.
-The ratio of adults to pupils depends on students’ age:
+The ratio of teachers to pupils depends on students’ age:

-The minimum group size is 9 people, including 1 adults.
+The minimum group size is 9 people, including 1 teacher.

 Two hours